lmb-freiburg/robustmvd/rmvd/data/README.md

 Then specify the converted directory (`/path/to/FlyingThings3D_converted`) in the `paths.toml` file.

 ### BlendedMVS
-Download the BlendedMVS low-res set (27.5GB) from https://github.com/YoYo000/BlendedMVS.
-Extract the files to a directory `/path/to/blendedmvs` (the directory should then contain the scene folders, e.g.
-`/path/to/blendedmvs/57f8d9bbe73f6760f10e916a`) and specify the directory (`/path/to/blendedmvs`) in the `paths.toml` file.
+Download the BlendedMVS low-res set (27.5GB) from https://github.com/YoYo000/BlendedMVS (we do not provide a download script, as the data is hosted on OneDrive).
+Extract the files to a directory `/path/to/blendedmvs` (the directory should then contain the scene folders, e.g. `/path/to/blendedmvs/57f8d9bbe73f6760f10e916a`) and specify the directory (`/path/to/blendedmvs`) in the `paths.toml` file.